PCS Joint Task Force directly partners with industry to meet service members and their families’ needs

 |0

-This work, PCS Joint Task Force directly partners with industry to meet service members and their families’ needs [Image 2 of 2], by SSgt Ethan Sherwood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PCS Joint Task Force directly partners with industry to meet service members and their families’ needs, by SSgt Ethan Sherwood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-PCS Joint Task Force directly partners with industry to meet service members and their families’ needs